ArkThis/AHA_ObjectWorld/publish/AHA-Proposal1.md

 And there they simply use a search-box and tags or links - fulltext search and filtering by default.

-Due to the lack of comparable "basic" features "offline", many turn to rather having most of their data (private and professional) on some (cheap/free) online cloud provider networks.
+Due to the lack of comparable "basic" features "offline", many turn to rather having most of their data (private and professional) on some (cheap/free/professional) online cloud provider networks.

 This project plan includes means for bridging this gap, and having seamless filesystem-level interoperability of related-data-objects.
 Any format, any size, any number.

+Cloud features online and offline.
+In any application that can access a proper filesystem.

 ## Having Meta-with-Data as basic option